rug-compling/dact/cookbook/index.md

     begin_of_hd   = """ node[@rel="hd"]/%b% """
     end_of_hd     = """ node[@rel="hd"]/%e% """

+## Minimal dominating node

+In some cases you want to find a node with particular properties, and that node has to be the "minimal" node in the sense that it does not dominate a node with such properties.
+For example, in Catherine Lai and Steven Bird, Querying and updating treebanks: A critical survey and requirements analysis,
+in: Proceedings of the Australasian Language Technology Workshop, pages 139-146, 2004, an example of such a query is given.
+We paraphrase the query as: identify the minimal node with dominates a NP PP sequence.

+We first define "dominates_np_pp_seq" and then use that definition in the solution for this problem.
+A node dominates a NP PP sequence if it dominates an NP and a PP, where the NP directly precedes the PP:

+    dominates_np_pp_seq = """ .//node[@cat="np"]/%e% = .//node[@cat="pp"]/%b% """

+The minimal node is then identified by the following query:

+    //node[%dominates_np_pp_seq% and
+            not(node[%dominates_np_pp_seq%])]

+In this particular case, it suffices to inspect only potential daughter nodes.
+In other cases, things may be somewhat more complicated.
+For instance, if we want to find minimal NP's, we use the ".//" axis which identifies all nodes dominated by the current node:

+    //node[@cat="np" and not(.//node[@cat="np"])]

+Rather than "minimal" nodes, we might also want to identify "maximal" nodes.
+Such an example occurs in the next section on topicalization.

 ## Topicalization, fronting, the "vorfeld"

 In order to find constituents which are "topicalized" in root sentences (in other words,